 I am not a Christmas Grinch.
 I would love nothing more than to get involved with the Christmas spirit.
-Personal circumstance of the loss of both my parents many years ago and very little family to call my own, means there is not much to share the Christmas joy with.
+The personal circumstance of the loss of both my parents many years ago and very little family to call my own means there is not much to share the Christmas joy with.

 After several years of waking up on my own on Christmas day, making the drive to sit around other families Christmas tables, I decided Christmas in 2009 this format was not sustainable for my sanity.

 In 2010, I ventured into the world of putting my Christmas time to better use.
 Rather than feeling miserable and out of synch with the rest of the world celebrating the festive season, I signed myself up to go and volunteer in Cambodia.
 Travelling and volunteering, what a perfect combination, with hot weather in a country that doesn’t really do Christmas.
 Bonus!

 I spent 3 weeks in Cambodia as part of the Voluntary Service Overseas and had an amazing time, house building and teaching 5-year olds how to brush their teeth and speak English (well, nursery rhymes at least).